a fee-based online consultation clinic for Obstetrics & Gynecology

 In women who are undergoing infertility treatment and taking medicines to stimulate the ovaries, the dominant follicle can grow up to 22 - 25 mm before it ruptures.
 They can also have more than 1 dominant follicle (usually 2-3 in each ovary).
 Ovulation from all these follicles and subsequent fertilization can cause pregnancies with twins, triplets etc.

-As soon as the Graafian follicle ruptures and releases the ovum (‘ovulation’) the cells of the follicle itself undergoes certain changes.
+As soon as the Graafian follicle ruptures and releases the ovum ('ovulation'), the ovary undergoes further changes.
+The cells of the follicle itself changes.
 Fat globules get deposited in them, they grow larger, and they assume a yellowish colour.
-These cells are called luteal cells and the follicle now forms the 'corpus luteum'.
+These cells are called luteal cells and the follicle now forms a gland known as the 'corpus luteum'.

-The cells of the corpus luteum are capable of producing the hormone ‘progesterone’ which, like oestrogen, acts on the uterine endometrium.
+The cells of the corpus luteum are capable of producing the hormone 'progesterone' which, like estrogen, acts on the uterine endometrium.
 Hence this phase is also called the progestogenic phase.
-The level of progesterone reaches a peak at 22 – 26th day of the cycle.
+The level of progesterone reaches a peak at around the 26th day of the cycle.

 The changes in the uterine endometrium is dependent on the hormones secreted by the ovaries.